salomondush/MakeMeals/README.md

 * 7. Search Recipes
     * Using Spoonacular api https://spoonacular.com/food-api/docs
     * Dietary Restriction and intorelances (ex, veg or non)
     * user selects from available ingredients and can also provide additional ingredients
-* 8. Share recipe info
+* 9. Amazon textract to extract receipt data from photo

 **Optional Nice-to-have Stories (p2)**
-* 10. A good UI
+* 8. A good UI
-* 11. Amazon textract to extract receipt data from photo
+* 9. History: allow authenticated users to view the history of their cooked recipes **Complicated Stories (p3)**
+* 10. Share recipe info:
+   - Use image generation sdk (https://dynapictures.com/lp/developers)
+   - Use Facebook's 3rd party share APIs
 * 11. Suggest: suggest shopping list based on your saved/favorite recipes and grocery shopping history + **Diet**

-**Complicated Stories (p3)**

 * 12. Use food image classification APIs

 ### 2. Screen Archetypes